KOTOR-Community-Portal/mod-builds/content/k2/full.md

 **Installation Method:** TSLPatcher

 **Installation Instructions:** When installing, for best internal consistency choose install options 1 or 2 (not underwear).
 Option 2 is technically the most consistent but the visual differentiation is very slight and likely would not be noticeable.
-When the install is completed, if you would like the miners to have burned skin (as they realistically would have had) move the files from the "OPTION - Burned Skin Textures" folder to your override.
+When the install is completed, if you would like the miners to have burned skin (as they realistically would have had) move the files from the "OPTION - Burned Skin Textures" folder (or the upscaled textures therein) to your override.

 ___